LalatenduMohanty/license-updater/README.md

 # license-updater

-A Python script to update license information in CSV files by querying DNF repositories using the DNF Python API.
+A Python script to update license information in CSV files by querying DNF repositories using `dnf repoquery` command.

 The script was created using [cursor](https://cursor.com/)